jameshaydon/lawvere/README.md

 This works because `2.3` and `4.6` are syntax for morphisms.
 In this case they have type `{:} --> Float`.

-In general, to specify a morphism `X --> { a : A, b : B, c : C, ... }`, one uses a cone:
+In general, to specify a morphism `X --> { a: A, b: B, c: C, ... }`, one uses a cone:

 ``` lawvere
 { a = f, b = g, ... }